On Classifying Continuous Constraint Satisfaction Problems: Introduction

-The first inclusion follows from the definition of \ER.
 Showing the second inclusion was first done by Canny in his seminal paper~\cite{canny1988some}.
-The CSP of the structure $\mathbf{R} = \langle \R, \cdot, +, \mathbf{1} \rangle $ is \ER-complete~\cite{matousek2014intersection}.
-The reason that \ER is an important complexity class is that a number of common problems in computational geometry have been shown to be complete for this class.
+The reason that \ER is an important complexity class is that a number of common problems in computational geometry, game theory, machine learning, and other areas have been shown to be complete for this class.

+We use $|\Phi|$ to denote the length of $\Phi$, that is, the number of bits necessary to write down $\Phi$.

+We want to point out that there are some subtleties in the definition of the formula length.
+Naively, to encode a natural number $n$ requires $\Theta(n)$ bits, i.e., $n = 1 + 1 + \ldots + 1$.
+However, it is possible to encode it in $O(\log n)$ bits, using Horner's rule applied to the binary expansion of $n$.
+For example, $27 = 1 + 2(1 + 2(0 + 2(1 + 2))) = 1 + (1+1)(1 + (1+1)(0 + (1+1)(1 + (1+1)))) $.
+Furthermore, we want to emphasize that the reductions used for defining \ER are performed in the \wordRAM model (or equivalently on a Turing machine), and not on a real Random Access Machine (\realRAM) or in the Blum-Shub-Smale model.